EdiWang/Moonglade/README.md

 ### 📧 Email Notification

-If you need email notification for new comments, new replies and pingbacks, you have to setup the [Moonglade.Notification Azure Function](https://github.com/EdiWang/Moonglade.Notification) first, and then enable notification in admin portal.
+If you need email notification for new comments, new replies and pingbacks, you have to setup the [Moonglade.Email Azure Function](https://github.com/EdiWang/Moonglade.Email) first, and then enable notification in admin portal.

 ### 🔩 Others